 Does Virginia allow for legal separation?

-If there are grounds for the divorce, the separation period is waived and the spouse can file immediately on grounds or “fault.”
+If there are grounds for annulment, the separation period is waived and the spouse can file immediately on grounds or “fault.”

 How to Determine the Separation Period?

-If you have any concerns or questions about your divorce, call McCollam Wright, PLLC today and speak with a knowledgeable divorce attorney in Manassas.
+If you have any concerns or questions, call McCollam Wright, PLLC today and speak with a knowledgeable Manassas family law attorney.
 We can take a look at your situation and help you determine how to best proceed.